 If you need to return your ticket due to self-isolating or local lockdowns, give us a ring on 020 7407 0234 and we’ll give you a refund.
 Otherwise, our normal refund/transfer policy applies.

 Yes, our toilets will be open before, during and after your visit to us.
 You will notice that there will be fewer cubicles – this is for social distancing purposes.
 To avoid congestion toilets will remain open throughout the performance and audience members will be permitted to leave the theatre and re-enter at any point.

 There will be table service in place and we’ll be asking patrons to only sit with people in their household/bubble.
-Table booking facilities will open nearer the time.
+You can book a table by clicking here.

 You can travel to us however you like but if you are coming via public transport we ask that you wear a mask (unless you are exempt).
 There is a bicycle rack outside the theatre if you are cycling.
 Unfortunately we do not have a car park but there is an NCP car park 10 mins walk away on Kipling Street.
 There is information on that here.
 If you’re coming by Uber or taxi, you can be dropped off right outside the front of the theatre on Newington Causeway.

 We already have a strict cleaning schedule in place for our bar and front of house areas, including The Little theatre space.
 This will be extended to include a deep cleaning of The Large theatre space before and after every single performance including wiping down seats and spraying them daily with a special anti-bacterial spray which remains active on upholstery between 5-7 days (your seat will remain dry though!).
 Toilets are cleaned regularly every 2-3 hours and deep cleaned every evening after the show and every morning/afternoon before the show.
 We have a full risk assessment which we will share on the website nearer the time and also have copies of in the venue.